For more information about ACA, including the full text of the law, visit www.healthcare.gov

 Contact the Hybrid Retirement Plan Support Team at 1-855-291-2285 or email firstname.lastname@example.org.

 Thinking about retiring from Henrico County?
 You can visit the HCPS Benefits’ Retirees page to learn about retiree health and dental coverage, and other tools to help you plan for retirement.

 Purchase of Prior Service

 You may be able to increase your VRS benefit by purchasing prior service credit.
 Prior service is a period of service that has not been credited to your VRS service record because it was not covered by VRS or it was covered service for which you previously took a refund.
 Because the amount of your benefit is based on your years of service credit, purchasing prior service credit can increase your monthly retirement benefit.
 VRS allows eligible members to purchase time for: certain leaves of absence, non-covered service with a participating employer, public service, active duty military service, and VRS refunded service.
-The cost to purchase prior service (PPS) may increase for some types of service effective January 1, 2017, and the number of months eligible for purchase may be limited.
-If you have eligible service, VRS strongly recommends that you apply no later than October 1, 2016.
 Although the VRS online tools provide cost estimates, you must request an official cost letter through the HCPS Payroll office to start purchasing service.
 For more information on purchasing prior service, visit the VRS purchase of prior service Web page.
 In order to initiate a purchase of prior service, a member needs to complete the Application to Purchase Prior Service Credit (Form VRS-26).
 When a completed form is submitted to VRS, a cost letter is generated for the member.
 The letter provides cost information and payment options, which may include payroll deduction, lump-sum payment, or trustee-to-trustee transfer.